 Located across a large swath of the city, Central Park is a tranquil green oasis in an otherwise concrete jungle.
 The Carousel dates back to 1908 and has recently been restore to its former glory.
 The Conservatory water offers toy speed boats that you can rent and race around the water, and there are of course lots of green spaces and playgrounds scattered throughout the park to enjoy.

 - The Central Park Zoo was one of my favorite places to explore growing up.
 From the red pandas to the adorable sea lions there’s always something fun to do.

-- Need to cool off?
-There are some amazing water parks to check out in NYC to close out last few days of summer vacation.
+Need to cool off?
+There are some amazing water parks to check out in NYC to close out the last few days of summer vacation.
 Recently reopened Chelsea Waterside Park Play Area is every kids dream.

 When you’re done splashing around head over for a bite to eat in midtown which is a quick uber ride away.
 Our recommendations: